 Please note that you should never self-prescribe TCM ingredients.
 A TCM ingredient is almost never eaten on its own but as part of a formula containing several ingredients that act together.
 Please consult a professional TCM practitioner, they will be best able to guide you.

 Main actions according to TCM*: Calms the spirit and Heart.
 Stops convulsions.
 Clears Heat and toxins.

 Contraindications*: This is a toxic mineral that contains mercury, it should not be used in large doses or for extended periods of time.
 Cinnabar should not be used by those without Heat signs.
 DO NOT COOK as this will increase its toxicity.

 Cinnabar also taste Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
 Sweet ingredients like cinnabar tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such cinnabar are thought to target the Heart.
-In addition to regulating blood flow, in TCM the Heart is believed to be the store of the "spirit" which basically refers to someone's vitality.
+In addition to regulating Blood flow, in TCM the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.